 Some other forms of visuals you can add to your landing page design include:

 A copy of your landing page is just as important as anything else.
 Every word you put out on your landing page needs to be there for a reason because every word in the copy counts at the end of the day.

 Just because visuals get more attention than text doesn’t mean you can neglect your copy and get away with it.
 But how does that fit into the landing page design?

-When planning a landing page design, you need to see how the copy fits into it.
+When planning a landing page design, you must see how the copy fits.
 This will involve figuring out the visual hierarchy, text alignment, and other aspects that link text to the visuals of a landing page design.

 Other than that, there are other things that you have to take care of as well.
 For example, you need to see what length you should go for when your copy.
 There is no hard and fast rule in this regard – different needs call for different kinds and lengths to copy.
-So, if you are pitching a corporate service to older individuals, you might want to be more detailed.
-If you are offering a younger audience, you will see that being to-the-point and super simple in terms of language will help you the best.
+So, if you pitch a corporate service to older individuals, you might want to be more detailed.
+If you offer a younger audience, you will see that being to the point and super simple in language will help you the best.